Publications

 Autumn Toney

-| April 2022
+| June 22, 2022

 Data Snapshots are informative descriptions and quick analyses that dig into CSET’s unique data resources.
-This is the fourth in a series of Snapshots exploring CSET’s Private-sector AI-Related Activity Tracker (PARAT).
-Check in every two weeks to see our newest Snapshot, and explore PARAT, which collects data related to companies’ AI research and development to inform analysis of the global AI sector.
+This is the tenth and final in a series of Snapshots exploring CSET’s Private-sector AI-Related Activity Tracker (PARAT).
+We encourage you to explore PARAT, which collects data related to companies’ AI research and development to inform analysis of the global AI sector, and keep an eye out for updates on a new and expanded PARAT 2.0 in the future.